Front cover of Savage Impressions book

-Independent Project launched in 1980 with the seven-inch EPs Project 197 and Bridge, featuring experimental sounds by Licher and several friends.
+Independent Project launched with the seven-inch EPs Project 197 and Bridge, featuring experimental sounds by Licher and several friends from UCLA art school.
 From their inception, IPR releases looked as strikingly different as they sounded.
 Three hundred copies of the Project 197 disc were pressed without a center label, the sleeve images mutated by silk-screening as the record slid in and out of the cover.
 The second edition boasted a different design, and IPR would often run several different pressings of the same release.
 As Licher explains, “The whole concept and idea behind that was to create a record as a piece of fine art.”